hamzabhatti03/backend-crime-matrix/README.md

 1) LOGIN with HRMIS API
 2) IGP INSIGHTS API
 3) Updated and Modified total calls and cases count to match it with pucar-15 stats
+4) IGP INSIGHTS tab implementation and response time (verified and unverified) along with unsuccessful conference calls

 #### api_pgs_optimized_v4_prod_copy.py